 \subsection{Parallel Search}

 As already noted in Section~\ref{sec:main}, the search step is the core of the whole {\pth} construction and the most time-consuming step.
 Therefore we would like to exploit all the target machine cores to search pilots more efficiently.
-But parallelizing the algorithm in Alg.~\ref{alg:seq_search} presents some serious limitations in that we cannot compute pilots in parallel, say, $K$ pilots for $K$ different buckets, because the displacement of keys in the $i$-th bucket depends on the displacement of \emph{all} previous buckets.
+But parallelizing the algorithm in Alg.~\ref{alg:seq_search} presents some serious limitations in that we cannot directly compute pilots in parallel, say, $K$ pilots for $K$ different buckets, because the displacement of keys of the $i$-th bucket depends on the displacement of \emph{all} keys of the previous buckets.

 However, \emph{while a thread may not finalize the computation of a pilot, it can try some pilots anyway given the current bit-configuration of the bitmap and, thus, potentially discard many pilots that surely cannot work because of the occupied slots.} Fig.~\ref{fig:parallel_search} illustrates a pictorial representation of this idea.
 Based on this idea, we proceed as follows.